 The transition zone is the section of the street or highway where motorists are directed out of the normal pathway using cones placed in a line to create a temporary barrier.
 When a lane is closed on a multi-lane road for something other than mobile use, a merging taper is used in the transition zone to move drivers to an adjacent lane of traffic.

-This is where the actual work takes place and is designated with cones to direct vehicles away from workers and machines.
+This is where the actual work takes place and typically is a coned off area to direct vehicles away from workers and machines.
 It involves the work zone, the traffic area, and the buffer space.

 The termination area is the end of the work zone where drivers are redirected to their natural driving path.
 It is usually ended with an “End Road Work” sign.

-Tapers are the sections of the AWP zone in which cars are not supposed to pass through, and are usually created using cones.
+Tapers are the sections of the AWP zone in which cars are not supposed to pass through, and are usually a coned off area.